silvercircle/nvim/doc/keymap.md

 # Custom key mappings

 There are many custom keymappings in this config.
-The majority is defined in `plugins/command_center` forming a command palette which can be activated by `A-p`.
+The majority is defined in `plugins/command_center.lua` forming a command palette which can be activated by `A-p`.
 This is similar to the command palette known in other editors.
-It shows keymappings and command descriptions, is divided into categories and searchable.
+It shows keymappings and command descriptions, is divided into categories and searchable like any other Telescope picker.

 Some essential commands are defined in `keymap.lua`, particularly those that should always be available even when the command palette is not (yet) loaded.